 In September sixteen of the group were called to the main gate and later executed by hanging in the crematorium basement.
 It was clear that the remainder of the group would soon share the same fate, and Yeo-Thomas hatched an escape plan in collaboration with Dr Ding-Schuler, an SS doctor in charge of carrying out medical experiments on prisoners.
 Although the majority of their group would eventually be executed, Yeo Thomas, SOE agent Harry Peulevé and French BCRA officer Stéphane Hessel were able to switch identities with three of Ding-Schuler's subjects who had died from typhus.
 To maximise their chances of survival they were each sent out to satellite camps: Hessel and Peulevé transferred to Schonebeck near Magdeburg, while Yeo-Thomas, now masquerading as 'Maurice Choquet', went alone to Gleina in November 1944.
 Shortly afterwards he was moved again, to Rehmsdorf, south of Leipzig, where he worked as a medical orderly in horrific conditions.

 In April 1945 the camp's prisoners were evacuated east towards Czechoslovakia by train, and during a stop to bury dead prisoners Yeo-Thomas and a small group took their chance to escape into the woods.
-After sleeping rough for several days he was recaptured just a few hundred yards short of the Allied lines and placed in a French POW camp at Grünhainichen north of the Czech border, but two days later he escaped yet again, this time with ten other prisoners.
-Now completely exhausted by dysentery and the cumulative effects of his ordeals he was almost ready to give up, but with the support of two comrades he crossed a minefield to reach the Americans.
+After sleeping rough for several days he was recaptured just a few hundred yards short of the Allied lines and placed in a French POW camp at Grünhainichen north of the Czech border, but two days later he escaped yet again with a group of ten.
+Despite being completely exhausted by dysentery and the cumulative effects of his ordeals, two of his comrades helped him to cross a minefield to reach the Americans.
 He arrived in Paris on 8 May.